-- 139. Ground rules hearings provide an opportunity to plan any adaptations to questioning and/or the conduct of the hearing that may be necessary to facilitate the evidence of a vulnerable person.
-They should take place in the presence of the trial judge or magistrates, advocates and any intermediary who has been appointed. - 140.
-Where an intermediary is appointed, the purpose of the hearing is 'to establish how questions should be put to help the witness understand them and how the intermediary will alert the court if the witness has not understood or needs a break'.82 - 141.
-Discussions have been held in court, in chambers and over a remote live link when the intermediary is at a different location with the witness. - 142.
-In section 28 proceedings (special measure involving pre-recorded cross-examination), a ground rules hearing form has been developed and is in use in
+139. Ground rules hearings provide an opportunity to plan any adaptations to questioning and/or the conduct of the hearing that may be necessary to facilitate the evidence of a vulnerable person.
+They should take place in the presence of the trial judge or magistrates, advocates and any intermediary who has been appointed.

-80 The Advocate's Gateway - Toolkit 14 - 'Using communication aids in the criminal justice system'.
+81 The Advocate's Gateway - Toolkit 14 - 'Using communication aids in the criminal justice system'.

-^{81 [2013]} EWCA Crim 424.
+^{82 [2013]} EWCA Crim 424.